No Lukaku, no problem! Rashford & Greenwood show Manchester United have no shortage of No.9s | Goal.com

 The former hit the post in the first couple of minutes before the 17-year-old opened the scoring with his first senior goal after great work by the impressive Paul Pogba and new signing Aaron Wan-Bissaka.

-Rashford would then score himself, collecting Scott McTominay’s pass on the run before sending his defender the wrong way and netting coolly past Leeds keeper Kiko Casilla.
+Rashford then scored himself, collecting Scott McTominay’s pass on the run before sending his defender the wrong way and netting coolly past Leeds keeper Kiko Casilla.

 United’s first-half dominance may have been further reflected on the scoreboard but for a save by Casilla from Rashford and then the post keeping out Dan James’ effort from a Rashford pass.